pmcarlton/msafara/roadmap.md

 1. [x] B0014 Out-of-bounds error when zoombox is 1-char.
 To reproduce: `make test`.
 Fixed in `a889c3229228`.

+1. [x] B0015 'O' is supposed to cycle backwards through orderings, but doesn't.
+Fixed in `86228064dd`.

+1. [x] B0014 'T' is supposed to cycle backwards through colormaps, but doesn't.
+Fixed in `9664893618f0`.

-1. [ ] B0013 'M' is supposed to cycle backwards through colormaps, but doesn't.
+1. [x] B0013 'S' is supposed to cycle backwards through color schemes, but doesn't.
+Fixed in `caffd418b`.

-1. [ ] B0012 cycling through color maps can only be done in one sense (with `t`): all `T` to cycle in the opposite sense.
+1. [x] B0012 cycling through color maps can only be done in one sense (with `m`): all `M` to cycle in the opposite sense.
+Fixed in `c5054aa0`.

 1. [x] B0011 Accomodate light backgrounds as well as dark ones.
 Note that RataTUI lets Crossterm decide what colors to use _unless specified_.
 Residues